Matthew 25

 [7] Then all those virgins arose, and trimmed their lamps.

-“Trimmed”: for trimming, remember that humans mean cutting, but for the Lord, trimming means when the persons cleanse their hearts; the heart that is holding negative feelings in it must trim all negative, not the thought only but the heart as well.
+“Trimmed.”
+The trimming; remember the humans use trimming as cutting, but for the Lord, trimming means when the person cleanses their heart, the heart that is holding negative feelings in it; the heart must trim all negative thoughts, not the mind thoughts only, but the heart thoughts as well.

 [8] And the foolish said to the wise, Give us of your oil; for our lamps are going out.